 Lastly, shelving that is easy to move around would be beneficial for you if you have thoughts on future expansion as it allows you to change the general layout of your store.

 DotActiv’s all-in-one category management software will allow you to add and customise your fixtures as necessary.
-Visit our online store to browse a range of planogram software packages by clicking on the link below.
+Visit our online store to browse a range of planogram software packages.